Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Possible Attacks

 \section{Possible Attacks}

 Below we outline several classes of provider misbehavior that the visibility gap makes possible.
-In all these cases, the attacks can be profitable for the provider, hard to catch with final accuracy or black-box testing alone, and leave the client with no verifiable record of what actually happened during training or inference.
+In all these cases, the attacks can be profitable for the provider and hard to catch with final accuracy or black-box testing alone, while leaving the client with no verifiable record of what actually happened during training or inference.